farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/linear-rao/linear-optimisation-problem.md

 #### Set of PSTs that should remain equal

-For a set of PSTs whose taps should remain equal during optimization, extra constraints are added:
+For a set of PSTs whose taps should remain equal during optimisation, extra constraints are added:

 $$\begin{equation}
 \alpha_{p_1} = \alpha_{p_0}